 Taco Bell is one brand that has wholeheartedly embraced the pop up as a marketing opportunity.

-Its temporary hotel, The Bell, will soon be open to customers after reservations sold out in just two minutes.
+Its temporary hotel, The Bell, opened to customers after reservations sold out in just two minutes.
 The idea not only generated a whole load of buzz before it even opened but with those who were able to book sure to be sharing lots of images during their stay, the marketing reach will grow even further.

 Image source: Taco Bell